catalyst/moodle-tool_passwordvalidator/README.md

 ### Check Password Against Blacklist

-IST recommends that passwords are checked against a blacklist of known bad passwords from data breaches.
+NIST recommends that passwords are checked against a blacklist of known bad passwords from data breaches.
 Enabling this control checks the **hash** of the password against the HaveIBeenPwned breached passwords API, and disallows passwords that have been found in any of the catalogued breaches.
 The API only receives a partial hash so even if haveibeenpwned was compromised your good password hashes haven't been leaked.

 See the full details here: